These Quick and Easy Refrigerator Dill Pickled Carrots are simple to make, and are ready in hours, not days!

 - 8-12 sprigs dill

-Bring a medium pot of water to a boil.
-Add the carrots and cook until tender-crisp.
-Remove carrots from boiling water and immerse in ice water to cool.
+- Bring a medium pot of water to a boil.
+Add the carrots and cook until slightly softened, but still crisp.
+Don't overcook them unless you like your pickles soft.
+Remove carrots from boiling water and immerse them in ice water to cool.

-Mix 3 cups of water, vinegar, salt, dill seeds and peppercorns in the same medium saucepan.
-Bring to a boil to dissolve salt.
-Pour brine over dill, garlic and carrots.
-Let sit at room temperature until cool, then cover and refrigerate to chill completely.
-Will last in the fridge for about 1 week.
+- Mix 3 cups of water, vinegar, salt, dill seeds and peppercorns in the same medium saucepan that you cooked the carrots in.
+Bring to a boil to dissolve the salt.
+Pour brine over dill, garlic, and carrots.
+Let the jar sit at room temperature until cool, then cover and refrigerate to chill completely.
+Will last in the fridge for about 1 month.